diwi/p5.EasyCam/README.md

 # p5.EasyCam

-Simple 3D camera control for p5js and the WEBGL renderer.
+Simple 3D camera control for [p5js](https://p5js.org/) and the WEBGL/P3D renderer.

 This library is a derivative of the original PeasyCam Library by Jonathan Feinberg and combines new useful features with the great look and feel of the original version.

-Java Version of this project: https://github.com/diwi/peasycam/tree/PeasyCam3
+Processing/Java version of this project: https://github.com/diwi/peasycam/tree/PeasyCam3

 ## Releases